mohamedelsaghier/Fawry-DevOps-Internship/README.md

 # task 6
 write a bash script to get the process id from process name and use this process id to kill the process.

+# task 7
+write a script to get password or any text from user and use hashlib to hash the entered text.